 Key Stage 3

 We offer a strong and recently revised KS3 curriculum, where all pupils have access to our outstanding resources.
-Pupils experience topics from Music and Media to Indonesian Gamelan during Year 7, and will gain skills on the piano keyboard and with music software.
+Pupils experience topics from Film Music to Indonesian Gamelan during Year 7, and will gain skills on the piano and with music software.
 Pupils are encouraged to use conventional notation as well as graphic scores to notate their compositions and to perform from.
-In Year 8 pupils study the history of Western Classical Music and of the Blues and explore music from India and Latin America.
+In Year 8 pupils further their musical understanding of the piano, write their own blues songs and study a variety of different cultures from around the world, exploring music from India and Brazil.
 Year 9 provides an opportunity for students to develop their performance skills during the ‘Live Lounge’ extended project, for which students produce a performance of a piece of their choice in an ensemble and present research to the class.
 Throughout Year 9, pupils continue to develop skills in performing and composition using live instruments and on our computer technology programmes.
-Students study a wide variety of styles, genres and traditions including Minimalism, Jazz and Popular Music.
+Students study a wide variety of styles, genres and traditions including Dance Music, Theme and Variations and Popular Music.

 Key Stage 4